-Applying as joint applicants (husband/wife, boyfriend/girlfriend, friends) is possible but coordinating jobs is sometimes difficult when two people have very specific job requests (i.e. age groups, location, starting date, sector, etc.)
+Applying as joint applicants (husband & wife, boyfriend & girlfriend, or friends) is possible but coordinating jobs can be challenging when two people have very specific requests for locations, starting dates, age groups, etc.

-Please Note: A joint application refers to two or more people who plan on teaching together.
-For information on dependents (bringing someone else to Korea who won’t be working) please visit our taking dependents page for details.
+A joint application refers to two or more people who plan on teaching together.
+For information on dependents (bringing someone else to Korea who won’t be working) please visit our taking dependents page.

-Most of the education offices in Korea now have a coordinated policy for couples and friends.
-There are 2 different policies for joint applicants in this sector.
-The 1st policy is for legally married couples who have a valid marriage license or certificate.
-Married couples can request and secure shared accommodations in many cities and provinces across Korea.
-However, there is a limited on how many couples each Education Office is willing to accommodate so applying early is paramount.
+The Korean Education Offices have a two-pronged policy for couples and friends.
+The first part of the policy is for legally married couples who can verify their relationship with a valid marriage license or certificate.
+Married couples can request shared housing in many locations across Korea, but there’s a limit on how many couples each Education Office is willing to accommodate so applying early is paramount.

 Worth mentioning: The Education Offices only hire one western teacher per school; therefore, married couples are living together but working at separate schools.
 The schools are usually in the same area, although short commutes aren’t uncommon.
 Unfortunately, common law partnerships do not qualify for the same benefits as legally married couples.

 The second part of the joint application policy is for couples who are not legally married, or people who apply with a friend.
 Assuming both candidates pass the initial interview stage, it’s possible to secure separate jobs and apartments in the same city or region.
 To be clear, the Education Offices will not offer shared accommodations to friends or couples.